-2023 2022
+2024 2023

-United States \$ 203,692 \$ 211,588
+United States \$ 204,397 \$ 203,692

-Foreign Countries 72,347 59,767
+Foreign Countries 77,757 72,347

-Total \$ 276,039 \$ 271,355
+Total \$ 282,154 \$ 276,039

-Depreciation expense was \$26,373, \$24,033 and \$23,295 for the years ended December 31, 2023, 2022 and 2021, respectively.
+Depreciation expense was \$28,211, \$26,373 and \$24,033 for the years ended December 31, 2024, 2023 and 2022, respectively.

 In accordance with Topic 360, the Company reviews long-lived assets for impairment on an annual basis and also whenever events indicate that the carrying amount of the assets may not be fully recoverable.
 If the carrying amount of an asset exceeds its estimated future cash flows, an impairment charge is recognized by the amount by which the carrying amount of the asset exceeds the fair value of the asset, which is generally based on discounted cash flows.
-Included in "General and administrative expenses" were restructuring-related impairment and asset disposal charges of \$7,764 related to building, equipment, and construction in progress mainly in the Human Nutrition and Health and the Animal Nutrition and Health segments, for the year ended December 31, 2023.
-Such expenses for the year ended December 31, 2022 were not material.
+Included in "General and administrative expenses" was \$521 of restructuring-related impairment charges related to an asset that was held for sale for the year ended December 31, 2024.
+Included in "General and administrative expenses" were restructuring-related impairment and asset disposal charges of \$7,764 related to building, equipment, and construction in progress mainly in the Human Nutrition and Health and the Animal Nutrition and Health segments for the year ended December 31, 2023.
+Such expenses were not material for the year ended December 31, 2022.